Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Real-world experiments

 \section{Real-world experiments}

-We evaluate the performance of our trained model on a real TurtleBot3 Waffle Pi (Fig.~\ref{fig:example_episode}).
-For this experiment, we assign ``house'' to the cube, ``dog'' to the sphere, ``bird'' to the cone, and ``tree'' to the cylinder.
+We evaluate our trained model's performance on a real TurtleBot3 Waffle Pi.
+We assign ``house'' to the cube, ``dog'' to the sphere, ``bird'' to the cone, and ``tree'' to the cylinder.
 To narrow the gap between rendered and real-world images, we use domain randomization to learn robust visual features~\cite{Tobin_2017}.
 We randomize the color and texture of the four objects, the arena wall, and the background using the textures from the Describable Textures Dataset during training~\cite{cimpoi14describing}.
 Our model trained with domain randomization can be transferred to the real TurtleBot3 smoothly without further training on real world data.

-In the real-world experiment, the communication between the TurtleBot3 and its host computer is established by the Robot Operating System (ROS)~\cite{quigley2009ros}.
-At every timestep, the trained agent receives an image captured by robot's RGB camera and the robot state vector calculated from odometry data and then produces an action.
-The wave files from the word datasets are used as the sound input.
+In the real-world experiment, the communication between the TurtleBot3 and its host computer is established by the Robot Operating System (ROS).
+At every timestep, the trained agent receives an image from robot's RGB camera and the robot state vector calculated from odometry data and then produces an action.
+An episode lasts 12s.
+The wave files from the sound datasets are used as the sound input.
 We run a total of 40 tests (10 for each word) and count the number of times the robot approaches the correct target object.
-The results of the experiment show that the success rates for each word are all 90.0\%, which indicates that the simulation to real world transfer is successful, even though the size, shape, and texture of the objects in the real world are slightly different from these in the simulation.
-The agent fails usually when the target object is not recognized.
-In such cases, the agent still actively searches for the target object but fails at approaching.